 Eventually the young farmers outgrew the shed and seeking a greater market, they moved to the end of Meshacket Road in the lot at Ed Tyra’s locker plant in 1979.
 After two years there Jim and Debbie decided to build their own farmstand on the site where it is now.
 The original building, built in 1981, was a 18′ x 20′ foot post and beam structure.

 There have been several additions since then: more greenhouses, an employee residence, the vegetable barn with its farm kitchen and bakery and an equipment maintenance building, among other improvements.
 The fields and crops grew and flourished, and the Athearns now are actively working more than 120 acres with a staff of more than 100 employees in high season.
 In 2010 a large post and beam barn replaced the original farmstand.Jim and Debbie raised three children on the farm.
 Their daughter Prudence, and her husband Josh Levy, both Registered Dietitians, and their two boys Kyle and Judah are now back on the island after years in Boulder, Col. and Portland, Me.
 Prudence & Josh are the owners of Vineyard Nutrition, a medical practice that offers nutritional counseling and specializes in diet and lifestyle consultations, weight loss guidance (including effective use of natural supplements from Sparkhealthmd for losing weight), diet planning and related services.
 Prudence had previously worked on the farm for many years.
 She had become a specialist in the flower field and was the farmstand manager.

 Son Simon, after high school, went to culinary school in New Hampshire and then to small business school at the University of Montana.
 Simon has become Chief of Operations for the farm.
-Simon married Robyn in April of 2011 and they have two children, Rose and Ignatius.
+Simon married Robyn in April of 2011 and they have three children, Rose, Ignatius and Alden James.
 They live on a farm in West Tisbury which has been in the Athearn family since the 1800’s.
 Robyn is the cut flower manager at Morning Glory Farm overseeing the cultivation of 2 acres of annual flowers.